-The Scar Tissue Release and Integrated Therapies method —STRAIT™, for short — is a three-dimensional, fascial-release system that works to minimize scar-tissue development and the subsequent physiological restrictions.
-Utilizing multiple manual techniques Adhered tissues are released and then realigned from their starting point, which is the visible scar, to their end point — where the line of frozen fascia stops.
-Once the scar is released the rehab phase where ROM Stretching/strengthen and body mechanics exercises are applied in order to reset the body.
+The Scar Tissue Release and Integrated Therapies method —S.T.R.A.I.T™ Method, for short — is a three-dimensional, fascial-release system that works to minimize scar-tissue development and the subsequent physiological restrictions.
+Utilizing multiple manual techniques Adhered tissues are released and then realigned from their starting point, which is the visible scar, to their endpoint — where the line of frozen fascia stops.
+Once the scar is released the rehab phase where ROM Stretching/strengthens and body mechanics exercises are applied in order to reset the body.

 How does this differ from Lymphatic massage treatment or scar tissue?